TylorS/typed/readme.md

 # @typed/fp

-`@typed/fp` is conceptually an extension of [fp-ts](https://gcanti.github.io/fp-ts/), with cancelable async effects, [streams](https://github.com/mostjs/core), state management, hooks, and more.
+`@typed/fp` is conceptually an extension of [fp-ts](https://gcanti.github.io/fp-ts/), with cancelable async effects, [streams](https://github.com/mostjs/core), state management, and more.

 This project is under very heavy development.
 It is my goal to align with `fp-ts` v3 which is currently also under heavy development and once both codebases are stable I intend to make the 1.0 release.